 A study conducted by a group of researchers at Boston Children’s Hospital, part of Harvard Medical School, concluded that 17.9 percent of 5,527 adolescent males surveyed were extremely concerned about their weight and physical condition (ideal physical shape).
 The study, published in the medical journal JAMA Pediatrics, certifies that children tend to be more interested in having big muscles than in being healthy.
 Similarly, the study shows that men concerned with their muscle size and using supplements—such as growth hormones or steroids—are twice as prone to excessive drinking and are more likely to start using drugs.

-We live in a world where image is paramount.
-In recent years, the messages from the advertising industry are increasingly affecting our youth.
+We live in a world where the image is paramount.
+Constant bombardment from the advertising industry with mixed messages are increasingly affecting our youth.
 The lack of self-esteem is enhanced by the false concept that only a perfect body is attractive and ensures success.